Explore LGBTQ Rochester.

 Culture, art, music, food, wine and festivals have created a charming, livable city and region where the good life is within reach.

-Culinary Experience - Rochester is surrounded by one of the richest agricultural regions in the world.
-Andmany of the area's restaurants offer regional fare prepared by world-class chefs from locally sourced ingredients-from wine to cheese to produce to chicken and beef.
+Rochester is surrounded by one of the richest agricultural regions in the world.
+Many of the area's restaurants offer regional fare prepared by world-class chefs from locally sourced ingredients.

-Be sure to check out the See & Do section for more information on family friendly activities including
+Be sure to check out the Travel with Kids section for more information on family-friendly activities including

-- National Museum of Play and National Toy Hall of Fame at The Strong
+- National Museum of Play at The Strong

 - Genesee Country Village & Museum